-One of the ways to minimise the cost is to use a reliable money transfer provider, who offers a pension transfer service.
+One of the ways to minimise the cost is to use a reliable money transfer provider, that offers a pension transfer service.
 These companies charge lower fees, helping you save on recurring payments abroad.

 Who to choose to handle your pension transfers?

 We’ve analysed a number of money transfer providers, and found RationalFX to be one of the most suitable companies for sending your pension abroad without overpaying.